Back to BlogCompliance

 Maintaining NABH Accreditation

 NABH accreditation is valid for 3 years.
-To maintain:
+Renewal requires re-assessment and continued compliance.
+To maintain your accreditation:

 NABH-Ready Hospital Software

-Adrine comes with built-in NABH compliance features including auto-documentation, consent tracking, and quality indicators.
+Adrine comes with built-in NABH compliance features — auto-documentation, consent tracking, quality indicators, and audit-ready reports.
+Over 92% of our hospital clients achieve NABH accreditation on their first attempt.